asia-pacific-energy-research-centre/aperc-osemosys/README.md

 # 1. Instructions

+## Prepare the code
-## Step 1.
+### Step 1.
 Clone this repository.

 Click the green "Code" button to download this code to your computer.
+You have several options:
+- Open in GitHub Desktop (recommended)
+- download Zip

-It is recommended to use GitHub Desktop.
+It is recommended to have a GitHub folder outside of your Documents folder.
+A good location would be:
+`C:\users\ShinzoAbe\GitHub`

-## Step 2.
+### Step 2.
 Create the environment with dependencies.

-### Prerequisites
+#### Prerequisites
 Miniconda: make sure you have installed Miniconda on your computer.
 You can download Miniconda [here](https://docs.conda.io/en/latest/miniconda.html).
 If asked to update your PATH variable, select **YES**.

 In your command prompt, navigate to the `aperc-osemosys` folder and enter:

 `conda env create --prefix ./ose-env --file ./workflow/envs/ose-env.yml`

-## Step 3.
+### Step 3.
 Activate the environment.
 `conda activate ./ose-env`

-## Step 4.
+### Step 4.
 Add the otoole package.

 `pip install otoole`

+## Run the model
-## Step 5.
+### Step 5.
 Add the data.
 Copy the following data sheets from the Integration folder to `./data/`:
 - data-sheet-agriculture
 - data-sheet-buildings